Domenico Scarlatti: Italy

 Scarlatti was born in Naples, Kingdom of Naples, then belonging to the Spanish Empire.
 He was born in 1685, the same year as Johann Sebastian Bach and George Frideric Handel.
 He was the sixth of ten children of the composer and teacher Alessandro Scarlatti.
 His older brother Pietro Filippo was also a musician.
+It is possible, but not certain, that his mother, Antonia Anzalone of Rome, was a distant relation to the Anzalone family of musicians of Naples.